takanuva15/MenuClip/README.md

 - Stores 15 clips by default.
 (Afterwards, it will delete the oldest one and insert the newest clip at the top)
 - Configurable options (eg number of clips stored, clip preview length)
 - Can be configured to work with editors that use Shift+Insert for pasting
+- Has a rudimentary dark theme option (changes menu background color)

 ## How to Run